ericsoderstrom/connectionsGPT/README.md

 The fourth word grouping category will always be labeled 'REMAINDER' and doesn't directly contribute to the scoring of the answer.
 This allows the solver to produce the correct solution even if it can only accurately identify 3 of the 4 categories.
 If running tests against past NYT Connections puzzles, please make sure the puzzle input you're using doesn't appear in `prompts.py`... otherwise results won't be representative.

-NB: The openAI API fails or times out quite frequently.
-There is currently no retry or backoff logic used, so just re-run the script in that case.